Last Updated on

 Qualifying insight: separating the signal from the noise

-The challenge for many organisations is the extraction of meaningful and actionable insight from the vast quantities of data that they are operating with.
+The challenge for many organisations is in the extraction of meaningful and actionable customer insight from the vast quantities of data that they are operating with.
 Data isn’t valuable unless it enables businesses to make better decisions.
 Actionable insight should:

 Align – Connect with the ambitions, goals and strategy of the business.

-Be Relevant – Align with the issues and ambitions that the business currently faces.
+Be relevant – Align with the issues and ambitions that the business currently faces.

 Present something new – Tell the business a new story.

-Have Clarity – Be easily understood by all stakeholders.
+Have clarity – Be easily understood by all stakeholders.

 Brands that have transformed their business with customer insight